London-Iranian aims to put Persian food on top table

 In the Kateh version, Behzadi has substituted the northern-style fish with baby calamari - mostly eaten in Iran 1,000 km (600 miles) to the south of the Caspian where it is fished out of the warmer waters of the Gulf.

-Another classic Iranian recipe with a difference is Kateh’s version of fesenjan - chicken in a rich, sweet and sour gravy flavored with two key Iranian ingredients: walnuts and pomegranate - many people’s favorite Persian dish.
+Another classic Iranian recipe with a difference is Kateh’s version of fesenjan - chicken in a rich, sweet and sour gravy flavoured with two key Iranian ingredients: walnuts and pomegranate - many people’s favourite Persian dish.

 Behzadi uses poached pheasant rather than chicken, returning the dish closer to its roots in Iran’s Gilan province where the original recipe prescribed wild duck from a Caspian Sea lagoon.